 2010 – 2019

-In 2010, after the merger with Continental Airlines, the era of the sky-blue logo with a fragment of the globe come.
-Because the companies agreed: the visual identity mark remains from Continental, and the name remains from United.
+In 2010, after the merger with Continental Airlines, the era of the sky-blue logo with a fragment of the globe began.
+Because the companies agreed that the visual identity mark would remain with Continental, while the name would remain with United.

 2019 – today